fbohz/fbohz.github.io/_posts/2020-10-27-technical_interviewing_tips.markdown

 <iframe height="400px" width="100%" src="https://repl.it/@fbohz/CodingInterviewQsPractice?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-**Note:** There are many variations of this question, and some of them might ask you a different return.
+**Note:** There are many variations of this question, and some of them might ask you a different output.
 Always ask for the edge cases!
 In this case there were only two test cases with obvious solutions.

 You've got this! 👊🏼